aws-samples/sample-aws-strands-nova-voice-assistant/README.md

 - **AWS Service Integration**: Comprehensive support for EC2, SSM, and AWS Backup operations
 - **Intelligent Routing**: Automatic query routing to appropriate specialized agents
 - **Professional UI**: AWS Cloudscape Design components with chat bubbles and event display
-- **Simplified Architecture**: Based on proven nova-s2s-workshop approach for reliability

 ## Authors and acknowledgment
 We would like to thank the following contributors for their valuable input and work on this project _(sorted alphabetically)_: